-If someone steals your Social Security number, they can use it to open bank accounts under your name, steal your benefits, file your tax return and commit other types of fraud.
-Your Social Security number is tied to your identity in the U.S. Without it, you are unable to identify yourself to receive employment and benefits.
-A threat actor can use your Social Security number for malicious purposes such as stealing your benefits or committing crimes under your name.
+If someone steals your Social Security number, they can use it to open bank accounts under your name, steal your benefits, file fraudulent tax returns and commit other types of fraud.
+In the U.S, your Social Security number is tied to your personal and financial records, making it a key target for identity thieves.
+When it falls into the wrong hands, it can lead to serious identity theft.

-Continue reading to learn more about the importance of your Social Security number, how someone can steal it, what someone can do with it, how you can tell someone stole it and how you can protect it from theft.
+Continue reading to learn more about what someone can do with your social security number, how someone can steal it and how you can protect it from theft.

 Data breaches